cpt-nem0/whimsy/README.md

 # Whimsy

-A CLI tool that can use LLM backends right on the terminal
+Whimsy is a command-line interface (CLI) tool that allows users to interact with various large language model (LLM) backends directly from the terminal.